StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 ## Status

 StatisticalRethinkingStan.jl is compatible with the 2nd edition of the book.
-StructuralCausalModels.jl is included as en experimental dependency in the StatisticalRethinking.jl v3+ package.
+StructuralCausalModels.jl is included as an experimental dependency in the StatisticalRethinking.jl v3+ package.
 Definitely WIP!

 Any feedback is appreciated.
 Please open an issue.